wmbusmeters/wmbusmeters/README.md

 These telegrams are expected to have the data link layer crc bytes removed already!

 rtlwmbus, to spawn the background process: "rtl_sdr -f 868.7M -s 1600000 - 2>/dev/null | rtl_wmbus -s"
 for each attached rtlsdr dongle.
+868,7 is an intermediate frequency betwen 868,3 and 868.95 to be able to capture both C1,T1 and S1 frequencies and decode all three types of telegrams at the same time.

 rtlwmbus:868.9M, to tune to this fq instead.